Quick Answer

 Documentation That Works for anxiety disorders Part B

 What worked in this Part B: concrete behavioural examples tied to each restricted activity, with explicit frequency anchors.
-CRA reviewers consistently approve anxiety claims that quantify avoidance and dependency rather than just describing symptom severity.
-See our cumulative effects rule guide for the technical framework CRA reviewers apply, and our DTC denied appeal guide if a previous application was rejected.
+CRA reviewers need anxiety claims to quantify avoidance and dependency.
+Symptom severity alone is usually not enough.

 Frequently Asked Questions

 It can, if severe and treatment-resistant.
 Most GAD cases respond to first-line therapy and do not meet the marked restriction threshold.
-Severe GAD with persistent worry, sleep disruption, and inability to perform daily tasks 90% of the time has the strongest chance of approval.
+Severe GAD with persistent worry, sleep disruption, and inability to perform daily tasks 90% of the time has the strongest documentation profile.

 Yes, if you still have marked functional restrictions despite medication.
 The CRA evaluates your functional status with current treatment, not without it.
 Many approved anxiety claims involve people on multiple psychiatric medications who continue to have severe impairment.

-A psychiatrist provides stronger clinical authority for mental health DTC claims.
+A psychiatrist can provide detailed specialist context for mental health DTC claims.
 If your family doctor has thoroughly documented your anxiety over many years, they can also certify, but for complex cases involving multiple medications or treatment resistance, a psychiatrist's assessment is preferred.

 Yes, for up to 10 prior tax years.
 Your physician must certify the start date and confirm the anxiety existed at that severity in prior years, based on medical records.
 File Form T2201 first, then submit T1-ADJ for each retroactive year once approved.